rafamoral/catchcurve/README.md

 File Mainguy_Moral_model_fitting.R obtains the model fits for every model and dataset on the paper.

-File Mainguy_Moral_simulation_study.R reproduces the simulation studies on the paper.
+File Mainguy_Moral_simulation_study_n100.R reproduces the simulation studies in the paper.